-TRY-- Their bread pudding and remember to order ahead of time as this is freshly baked and takes about 25min to cook...
+TRY-- Their bread pudding.
+Order ahead of time as this is freshly baked and takes about 25min to cook...

 Lafayette Cemetery Number 1

 Did you know that once you purchase cemetery space, that's the only property the government can't take away from you if you go bankrupt?
 Yeap, that's right!
-Totally rethinking the order in which I buy property now 😂 If you have extra time, I recommend strolling around one of Nola's many cemeteries.
-What makes these so unique is that they're built above ground, not a common practice in the U.S.A , due to this, they've served as many movie sets for horror films...
+Totally rethinking the order in which I buy assets now 😂 If you have extra time, I recommend strolling around one of Nola's many cemeteries.
+What makes these so unique is that they're built above ground, not a common practice in the USA.
+Due to this, they've served as many movie sets for horror films...
 Can you name any? 👻

-From here we're taking the street car back to the French Quarter.
-Visit any favorite spots one last time, buy some souvenirs to take home and enjoy the rest of the evening without an agenda!
-Get lost, find new places, meet the locals, hang out and have fun!
+From here, we're taking the streetcar back to the French Quarter.
+Visit any favorite spots one last time, buy some souvenirs to take home, and enjoy the rest of the evening without a plan!
+Get lost, find new places, meet the locals, hang out, and have fun!

 Day 4 --Half Day

 Let's start our last day in NOLA with a classic creole comfort breakfast!
-For a truly southern diner experience we recommend visiting Mother's said to be Beyonce's & JZ's favorite spot in New Orleans!
+For a genuinely southern diner experience, we recommend visiting Mother's, said to be Beyonce's & JZ's favorite spot in New Orleans!

-Before you go have that famous Nola Hurricane drink in one of America's 10 oldest bars-- Seriously this place was established in the early 1770s and has no electricity!
+Before you go have that famous Nola Hurricane drink in one of America's 10 oldest bars.
+Seriously, this place was established in the early 1770s and has no electricity!
 Everything is lit by candles at night.
 Definitely felt a little haunted...
 I recommend visiting during night time.
-Check out their calendar online, on some nights they have live piano in a candle light setting.
-I wouldn't call it a romantic setting, with it's eerie feel, this spot tele-transports you to time where pirates would gather to drink and share ghost stories 😜 definitely deserves checking out...
-And whatever you do DON'T STIR that drink!
+Check out their calendar online.
+On some nights, they have a live piano in a candlelight setting.
+I wouldn't call it a romantic setting.
+With it's eerie feel, this spot teleports you to a time where pirates would gather to drink and share ghost stories 😜 definitely deserves checking out...
+And whatever you do, DON'T STIR that drink!

-One last bar before we leave the French Quarter... this spot has amazing cocktails!
+One last bar before we leave the French Quarter... this spot has fantastic cocktails!

-This concludes our Itinerary guide for first timers in New Orleans!
+This concludes our Itinerary guide for first- timers in New Orleans!
 Nola is definitely a place we want to keep going back to!
-There are so many restaurants we have yet to try, drinks to have and music to listen and dance to!
-Thanks for reading, hope this guide helps you on your journey exploring New Orleans.
+There are so many restaurants we have yet to try, drinks to have and music to listen, and dance to!
+Thanks for reading; I hope this guide helps you on your journey exploring New Orleans.
 Please leave a comment below and let me know about your trip!
-Would love to know how your Nola experience was....'till next time!
+Would love to know how your Nola experience was....' till next time!